 Kanban Global Summit

-Originally scheduled for spring of 2020, it was yet another causality of the pandemic year.
+Originally scheduled for spring of 2020, the Global Kanban Summit was yet another causality of the pandemic.
 Rescheduled for later in the year, and then pushed into 2021, we now have a firm date of March 14 through 16 2022 at the Rancho San Bernardo Inn, San Diego.
 Kanban Global Summit will be a live event!

 Services as a Mental Model

 The concept of “Services” provides a mental model to explore how business objectives are transformed from ideas to experience, including how to tie those activities back to budget.